opensupporter/osdi-docs/forms.md

 # Forms

-This page defines Forms, Form Submissions.
+This page defines Forms and Submissions.

 Forms are flexible actions for collecting user data.
 They can be as simple as a signup form collecting an email address on a website to complex surveys that collect lots of questions and answers from users.
 Forms take submissions, which represent the individual data each time the form was submitted by a user.

-Forms make use of but don't encapsulate OSDI [Questions and Answers](questions.md).
+Forms make use of but don't encapsulate OSDI [Questions and Answers](questions.html).

 ## Forms